AlbertTan404/pytorch-open-x-embodiment/README.md

-# Data pre-processing code on Open-X-Embodiment for PyTorch users.
+# Data pre-processing and training code on Open-X-Embodiment for PyTorch users.

 ### Usages: